parikg/parikg.github.io/README.md

 ---
 ---

-**Brief Bio:** I am a machine learning researcher at [Apple](https://machinelearning.apple.com/) where I work on the foundations of machine learning.
-I aspire to do rigourous theoretical research that impacts practical problems.
+I am a machine learning researcher at [Apple](https://machinelearning.apple.com/) where I work on the foundations of machine learning.
+I aspire to do fundamental theoretical research that impacts practical problems.
 My current focus is on the interplay between multigroup fairness, loss minimization and indistinguishability.
 I am also interested in questions related to calibration, distribution drift and anomaly detection.

 I have broad interests in theoretical comuter science, having worked on coding and information theory, pseudorandomness and computational complexity.
-On the applied side, I have worked on systems for storing and interactively visualizing large datasets and anomaly detection.
+On the applied side, I have worked on systems for storing and interactively visualizing large datasets.

 In the past, I have been a researcher at [VMware Research](https://research.vmware.com/), [Microsoft Research](https://www.microsoft.com/en-us/research/) in Redmond and Silicon Valley, a graduate student at [Georgia Tech](https://aco.gatech.edu/) and an undergraduate at [IIT Bombay](https://www.cse.iitb.ac.in/).
 See my [C.V.](http://parikg.github.io/cv.pdf) for more details.